jitran/fargate-cdk-deployer/conf/README.md

 ## vpcs.yml

-Contains Account and VPC specific configuration.
+Contains Account and VPC specific configuration defaults.

 Refer to [vpcs.yml](vpcs.yml) for a detailed description of each setting.